New Wormhole Solutions in a Viable $f(R)$ Gravity Model: The Morris-Thorne Wormhole in gravity

-However, the redshift function plays a crucial role in determining the behavior of the energy condition inequalities for wormholes.
-Thus, assuming a constant $\Phi(r)$ throughout the space-time might be an over simplification.
-We address this issue by studying wormhole solutions with a variable shape function.
-With $\Phi(r) \neq 0$, Eqs. \eqref{generic1}-\eqref{generic3} take the following form:
+Note that in the above equations, it has been assumed that $\Phi(r)$ is constant throughout the space-time (i.e., $\Phi'(r) = 0$).
+Thus, we have $R= \frac{2b'}{r^2}$ for the metric \eqref{mtle}.
+Such space-times without tidal forces have been studied intensively in literature, and the main motivation arises from the fact that setting $\Phi'(r)=0$ simplifies the calculations significantly.
+However, the redshift function plays a crucial role in determining the behavior of the energy condition inequalities for wormholes, and assuming a constant $\Phi(r)$ may be an over simplification.
+Therefore, we also consider wormhole solutions with a non-constant redshift function in our analyses.
+With $\Phi'(r) \neq 0$, we have